dotherightthing/control-traktor/README.md

 * Lower button to left of screen sets trigger quantisation
 * Browse to "All Remix Sets" > Set name > Sample, to load a sample into a track deck rather than the remix deck, for control over individual effects, balance etc
 * SYNC can be used on Remix Decks too
+* Newly created Remix Decks only appear in browser after Traktor is restarted

 ### Soundcard/keyboard